chubetho/Bachelor_Thesis/chapters/conclusion.typ

 === Maintainability

-The frontend is divided into `home` and `lotto` modules, with each module located in its own directory.
+The frontend is divided into `home` and `lotto` modules, with each module located in its directory.
 This modular structure simplifies the management and maintenance of the overall system by allowing developers to focus on specific micro frontends without needing to understand the entire application.
-This approach makes on-boarding new developers more efficient, as they can work on individual components without having to grasp the full scope from the beginning.
+This approach makes onboarding new developers more efficient, as they can work on individual components without having to grasp the full scope from the beginning.
 It also reduces the likelihood of introducing unintentional bugs or inconsistencies when making changes.

 This separation, though beneficial, can result in redundancy in certain areas.
 For instance, shared logic, such as the fetch function used to retrieve gaming history quotes, might be duplicated across multiple micro frontends, which violates the DRY (Don't Repeat Yourself) principle.
 Additionally, maintaining consistency becomes more challenging, as refactoring or updating shared logic may not always be synchronized across all micro frontends.
-This can lead to potential lack of similarity and increased maintenance efforts over time.
+This can lead to a potential lack of similarity and increased maintenance efforts over time.

 === Scalability